An electromagnetic field probe designed to detect changing electric and magnetic fields. The probe has a meter output and headphone

 ac current.
 Frequency response is from 50Hz to about 10kHz gain being rolled off by the 150p capacitor, the gain of the op-amp and

 input capacitance of the probe cable.
 Stereo headphones may be used to monitor audio frequencies at the socket, SK1.

-I used a radial type inductor with 50cm of screened cable threaded through a pen tube.
+I used a radial type 1mH inductor with 50cm of screened cable threaded through a pen tube.
 The cable may be used with a plug and socket

-if desired.
-My probe is shown below:
+work well.
+My original probe is shown below:

 The output signal from the op-amp is an ac voltage at the frequency of the electro-magnetic field.
 This voltage is further

 amplified by the BC109C transistor, before being full wave rectified and fed to the meter circuit.
 The meter is a small dc panel

 meter with a FSD of 250uA.
 Rectification takes place via the diodes, meter and capacitor.

 The meter used in the circuit was from Maplin LB80B

 If you have access to an audio signal generator you can apply an audio signal to the windings of a small transformer.
 This will set